jonijhonkanen/Android-Weather-App/README.md

 ### Description
 This project is a weather application for Android mobile devices.
 It uses Open Weather Map for receiving weather data from servers and displaying it on user's device.
-The application allows user to fetch weather data based on a given location (city name) or user's current location (GPS via device).
+The application allows user to fetch weather data based on a given location (city name) or user's current location (GPS or Network via device).

 ### API used
 https://openweathermap.org/api